dschust-r/AC8_LiP_MS/README.md

 This repository contains all files relevant for the data analysis of the publication (doi_here).

 The experimental setup, as well as the LC-MS/MS conditions for the experiment can be found in the methods section and/or on PRIDE ().
-Raw files, FASTA files and search results can be found on PRIDE ().
+Raw files and search results can be found on PRIDE (PXD040303).

 All relevant files for the 3 different experiments (CaM, Gas, Gbg) can be found in the R folder
   * 230214_P04_CaM_LiP